Autonomous Marine Intelligent Swarming Systems for Interdisciplinary Observing Networks (A-MISSION) - MSEAS Home Page

 Background information

-Our research will be driven by the following five objectives:
+Our research is driven by the following five objectives:

 1. Research autonomous sensing swarms and formations that exploit the multi-scale, multivariate, four-dimensional environmental-acoustic marine dynamics and predictabilities